Benadryl and MS: Why Is Benadryl Given With Some MS Treatments? | MyMSTeam

 Powered By

-• Diphenhydramine, sold as Benadryl, is a type of antihistamine that can help reduce the likelihood or severity of an allergic reaction to a multiple sclerosis (MS) infusion treatment.
+• Diphenhydramine — sold under many brand names including Benadryl — is a type of antihistamine that can help reduce the likelihood or severity of an allergic reaction to a multiple sclerosis (MS) infusion treatment.

 • Antihistamines block histamines, chemicals made by white blood cells that cause allergy symptoms such as itchy skin, rash, and hives.

-• Diphenhydramine and other antihistamines can cause their own set of undesirable side effects — both mild and serious — and are not a good pre-infusion treatment for some people.
+• Diphenhydramine and other antihistamines can cause their own set of undesirable side effects — both mild and serious — and they may not be a good option for pre-infusion treatment in some people.

-Some people with multiple sclerosis may be given diphenhydramine (Benadryl) before undergoing certain treatments.
-Preventive use of this antihistamine can help you avoid adverse effects, such as allergic reactions to infusions.
+Some people with multiple sclerosis may be given diphenhydramine before undergoing certain treatments aimed at slowing disease progression and disability progression.
+Preventive use of this antihistamine can help people with relapsing-remitting MS (RRMS), or other types of MS, avoid adverse effects, such as allergic reactions to infusions.

-Read on to understand more about why some providers administer diphenhydramine with treatments and how you can prepare for side effects.
+Read on to understand more about why some providers give diphenhydramine with treatments and how you can prepare for possible side effects.

 Diphenhydramine With MS Treatments

-Diphenhydramine can be given orally or by intravenous injection.
-Oral diphenhydramine is available over the counter, and injected diphenhydramine requires a prescription.
+Diphenhydramine can be given orally or directly through a vein via intravenous (IV) injection.
+Oral diphenhydramine is available over the counter (OTC), and injected diphenhydramine requires a prescription or order with administration and supervised monitoring by a health care provider.

 Your health care team may give you other medications as pretreatment 30 minutes before your MS treatment.
 These medications may be administered in addition to or instead of diphenhydramine: